jsridhar/DS-JHU/notebook.md

   - Quantitative: Ex. height, weight, blood pressure

 * The most important thing in data scrience is QUESTION, and DATA is the second most important thing

+## Experimental Design

+* Formulate your question in advance.
+Ex: Does changing the text on your website improve donations (A / B variant analysis)?
+* Confounding: Shoe & litracy is correlated by Age (confounding variable).
+Randomization & blocking can help confounding variable.
+* Design of Exeperiments (DOE) or experimental design is the design of any information gathering exercises where variation is present, whether under full control of the experiment or not.
+However, in statistics, these terms are used for controlled experiments.